Who will I see about my epilepsy?

 During your diagnosis you will probably have seen a neurologist.
 Some neurologists specialise in epilepsy.
 It is the neurologist who will generally diagnose epilepsy, and prescribe and start any treatment, such as medication.
 You might continue to see a neurologist while trying to get your seizures controlled, and you might also have ongoing regular reviews of your epilepsy with a neurologist.

 NICE (the National Institute for Health and Care Excellence) produces clinical guidelines and sets standards for healthcare.
 NICE recommends that anyone who has a seizure is seen urgently (within two weeks) by a specialist (with training and expertise in epilepsy, such as a neurologist) to make a diagnosis and discuss appropriate treatment.
-Find out more about this recommendation in the Epilepsy Charter.
+Find out more about this recommendation.

 Epilepsy specialist nurse